nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 4.
 * 4a.
 User could continue to request for a different list of persons, by <ins>searching (UC01)</ins>,
     <ins>viewing members in a group (UC07)</ins>, etc.
   * 4a1.
-Sort option is maintained.
+Sort option persists for the new list.

     Use case ends.